tinuwalther/PSOctomes/README.md

 $Message = @"
 Hi

-I send this message to multiple messenger with #PowerShell.
+I send this message to multiple messenger with #PowerShell and #PSOctomes.

 https://github.com/tinuwalther/PSOctomes
 "@